“Docendo discimus…By teaching, we learn.” - Seneca

 Alex Chen and I designed and taught a new January-term course for the Harvard Program in Neuroscience.
 We condensed the fundamentals of linear algebra, dynamical systems theory, and probability theory (as applied to neuroscience) into a one-month crash course.

 All course materials (including the syllabus, lecture notes, and problem sets) are publicly available on our course Canvas site.

-Update (Sept 2020): Math Tools has been converted into a full-semester course and was added as a foundational requirement for the PiN Certificate in Computational Neuroscience.
+As of Sept 2020: Math Tools has been converted into a full-semester course and was added as a foundational requirement for the PiN Certificate in Computational Neuroscience.
 Much thanks to Ella Batty for helping push this effort :-) A complete syllabus, YouTube video lectures, and Google Colab notebook assignments are freely available here.
 Much of this course was modeled after the amazing Neuromatch Academy online computational neuroscience course.

 At Rice, I was a teaching assistant for:

 I was a mentor at BrainSTEM, an after-school neuroscience program at KIPP Sunnyside High School from 2015-2017.
 The program serves to promote interest in STEM and neuroscience in underserved areas of Houston.

 By far, my favorite teaching endeavor has been bringing COLL 158: How Music Plays the Brain to life!
 I designed and taught 3 semesters (S’17, F’17, S’18) of this seminar course on the intersection of music and neuroscience.
 COLL 158 won the 2017 Rice University Student-Taught Course Teaching award!

 All course materials (including the syllabus and lecture slides) from the last rendition of the course (Spring 2018) are publicly available on the course Canvas site.

 COLL 158 visits Baylor College of Medicine’s Core for Advanced Magnetic Resonance Imaging (CAMRI)